 [Also Read: 41 Weeks Pregnant]

-This is the week of new life and childbirth.
-Labour is induced on this day and your baby finally comes out of your womb either by a C-section or the vagina.
+If your baby is not born up until now, your doctor will induce labour and will suggest either a C-section or vaginal delivery.
 If your cervix hasn’t softened, your doctor will induce labour mechanically by introducing hormones to ripen the cervix for baby delivery.
-Procedures such as stripping and rupturing the membranes are used and common methods of labour induction involve using drugs like oxytocin to begin vaginal contractions.
-If vaginal contractions don’t occur despite manual labour induction methods, you’ll need a C-section procedure for delivering the baby from the womb.
+Procedures such as stripping and rupturing the membranes are used.
+The common methods of labour induction involve using drugs like oxytocin to begin vaginal contractions.
+If vaginal contractions don’t occur despite manual labour induction method, you’ll need a C-section procedure for delivering the baby.

 [Also Read: 42 Weeks Pregnant]

 Once your baby is born, it is important to facilitate recovery by optimising your diet, exercise, and nutrition.
-It is recommended to avoid smoking, drug use and prevent alcohol consumption before pregnancies, even before week 1 to improve chances of a successful, hassle-free delivery.
-If you’re planning on getting pregnant, then be sure to take prenatal vitamins and over-the-counter medicinal supplements for folate acid.
+It is recommended to avoid smoking, drug usage, and prevent alcohol consumption before you get pregnant, even before week 1 to improve the chances of a successful pregnancy and a hassle-free delivery.